-Please join us this Wednesday (7/3) as we continue our 12-week screening + discussion of the lecture series "Dark Matter, Dark Energy: The Dark Side of the Universe."
+Please join us this Wednesday (6/26) as we continue our 12-week screening + discussion of the lecture series "Dark Matter, Dark Energy: The Dark Side of the Universe."
 In this series we will examine the key concepts of an expanding universe from Albert Einstein to Edwin Hubble, led by an expert in the field.
-We'll be continuing our journey this Wednesday with two lectures on the history of dark matter, how it was first discovered, and some of the methods scientists use to detect it.
-A description of lectures #5 & #6 are below:
+We'll be continuing our journey tomorrow night with two lectures about the curvature of space time and how we use Einstein's general theory of relativity to find the hidden secrets of our universe's past, present, and future .
+A description of lectures #3 & #4 are below:

 Don't worry if you don't know anything about this subject.
-No prior understanding of Dark Matter, Dark Energy, gravitational lensing, relativity, or mathematics is required to appreciate this series and to participate in the discussion period.
+No prior understanding of Dark Matter, Dark Energy, subatomic physics, Higgs Bosons, quantum field theory, relativity, or mathematics is required to appreciate this series and to participate in the discussion period.
 This is a safe-space for science and for humans who want to talk about science freely.

 Now for some administrative details....

 The space will be open for beverages and general schmoozing as early as 7:45PM.
 The viewing will start promptly at 8:25PM.

 As usual, BYOB. +1's welcome (& encouraged!).
 Oh, and this is a pet friendly space.
 My dog is kind of an asshole, so I keep her at home, but if your pet is chill, feel free to bring 'em along!